 Are You Getting Enough Alone Time?

-It can be hard to get enough alone time.
-We may feel guilty when we turn down social plans or tell our significant other we want a night to ourselves.
-However, not getting enough alone time can affect us physically and emotionally.
-According to Laney, you may not be getting enough alone time if you regularly experience some of these symptoms:
+As an introvert, it can be hard to get enough alone time.
+You may feel guilty when you decline a social invitation or tell your significant other you want a night to yourself.
+However, not getting enough alone time can affect you physically and emotionally.
+According to Dr. Marti Olsen Laney in her book The Introvert Advantage: How Quiet People Can Thrive in an Extrovert World, you may not be getting enough alone time if you regularly experience some of these symptoms:

 - Trouble sleeping or eating